fzampirolli/mctest/README.md

 9) Improve of Item Response Theory;

-10) Use Markdown to describe questions and send exams or activities to students.
+10) Use Markdown to describe questions and send exams or activities to students;

+11) Adapt the Android application to this version of webMCTest [[ref15](http://www.lbd.dcc.ufmg.br/colecoes/wvc/2015/018.pdf), [ref16b](https://itp.ifsp.edu.br/ojs/index.php/IC/article/viewFile/221/394)];

+12) Study the integration of webMCTest with other systems, for example, SIGAA and Moodle, sharing different databases.
 ---
 ### Versions